ksquare-mchavez/gcp-identity-platform/README_POC.md

 - Email subject or body templates
 - Action URLs or query parameters

-These emails are not intended for PHI transport; including PHI could break HIPAA compliance.
+Note: These emails are not intended for PHI transport; including PHI could break HIPAA compliance.

 **For HIPAA-safe email delivery:**
 - Disable automatic OOB emails